 Together, we will conduct an in-depth exploration of different areas of your life and history, taking care to identify both strengths and areas of challenge.
 The assessment evaluates whether diagnostic criteria are met, while exploring the impacts of being undiagnosed and how this may have shaped your life experiences.
+We will also explore other elements such as exercutive functioning and personality factors that might contribute to your specific areas of strength and challenges.

 Our goal is to help you gain an understanding of your profile, empowering you with insights and recommendations tailored to your needs.